-I often think of this blog as a way to leave a piece of myself behind for my kids.
+I think of this blog as a way to leave a piece of myself behind for my kids.
 They will get to log on and read my thoughts, feelings, and emotions anytime they want.
 I hope they find comfort in my words and feel like I’m there, saying it to them.
+I hope they feel my arms around them.
 There’s so much I would want to tell them, but here’s what I can think of off the top of my head…

 1. Events will take place and people you don’t like might be there.
 Try to be the bigger person.
 Sometimes that means pretending they aren’t there.
 Sometimes it means avoiding the event so you don’t say things you will regret.
 Either way, figure out which one is the high road for you, and take it.
 They aren’t worth getting upset over, that’s why you aren’t friends with them.